mxcl/xcodebuild/README.md

           authentication-key-issuer-id: ${{ secrets.APP_STORE_CONNECT_KEY_ISSER_ID }}
 ```

+Certificates and provisioning profiles will be created automatically using the
+App Store Connect API.
+Certificates will appear in your
+[list of certificates](cert-list) as `Created via API`.

+Devices will be registered automatically.
+GitHub-hosted runners will appear in
+in your [list of devices](device-list) as `mac-NUMBER.local`.

 For more information on this method of code signing, please review the
 ["Distribute apps in Xcode with cloud signing"][cloud-signing] talk from WWDC21.

 ### Using a Specific Certificate

+If you are not able to use an App Store Connect API key, and you have a specific
-Alternatively, if you have a code signing certificate you'd like to use, it can
+code signing certificate you'd like to use, it can be installed to the macOS
-be installed to the macOS Keychain.
-It is automatically removed from the
-Keychain in a post action.
+Keychain.
+It is automatically removed from the Keychain in a post action.

 ```yaml
 jobs: